matthiasblum/glasson/README.md

 ### Sweet!
 Should I use keep my Hi-C data in glasson files?

 For Crick's sake, no!
-While you are more than welcome to visualize your data on the QC Genomics genome browser, `glasson` is not meant to become the standard format for storing Hi-C data.
+Although you are more than welcome to visualize your data on the QC Genomics genome browser, `glasson` is not meant to become the standard format for storing Hi-C data.

 ### Format specification